Setting up pages

 Site builders can select their address here and should submit a ticket if the information is not here or correct.
 This information is displayed in the local footer.
 To use this feature:

-1. Click Select
+1. Select the "plus" button

 2. Find and select your department